SAP-samples/btp-onboarding/docs/SAP-Joule-for-Consultants-Custom-Knowledge/blog/enhance-sap-joule-for-consultants-with-custom-knowledge-grounding.md

 ![Destinations page with the New Destination From Scratch option selected](../4-connection-to-j4c/images/destination-service-create-scratch.png)

-- Open the service key of the AI Core instance — you'll copy several values from it.
 - Set **Authentication** to **OAuth2ClientCredentials**, then paste in the **Client ID** and **Client Secret** from the AI Core service key.
-- Fill in the following fields, replacing the placeholders with the values from the service key:
+- Fill in the following fields, replacing the placeholders with the values from the AI Core service key:
   - **Token Service URL:** `<url>/oauth/token`
   - **URL:** `<AI_API_URL>/v2/lm/document-grounding`
 - Add the following **Additional Properties**: